therrshan/image-captioning/BiLSTM/README.md

 <br>test.py : Has the script to test the model on single images to get the predictions.
 <br>train.py : Trains the model.
 <br>image_captioning.py : The consolidated code , having all the code from the above files at a single place.
 <br>The res folder consists of few test images and their predicted captions.
-Flickr folder has the saved model weight for the final epoch that we used to test.
+Flickr folder has the saved image features for the flickr images.
+Due to file size restrictions on github we could not upload the final weights of the trained model.